Arm Lift Surgery (Brachioplasty)

 This excess skin and fat is more common in women and tends to be hereditary.
 This excess skin is sometimes referred to as “bat wings”.
 Excess skin in this area may also occur after loss of a large amount of weight.

 Arm Lift Surgery usually takes about an hour per arm, slightly longer if work in the forearm area is needed.
 Many patients like to incorporate multiple procedures and this procedure may be performed in conjunction with liposuction , facelift or blepharoplasty procedures (just to name a few)

 Arm lift surgery is usually performed using general anesthesia, but local anesthesia with sedation may also be used.
 Dr. Hess and Dr. Sandeen use board certified anesthesiologists.

 Recovery time for arm lift surgery will vary by individual.
 Most of our patients are back to work in about one week and able to resume more strenuous activity within three to four weeks.
 Arms are usually bandaged in compressive wraps for several weeks following the procedure.

 While we strive to minimize complications and maximize patient satisfaction, we would be remiss if we did not remind you that there may be side effects and there are risks.
 These are discussed more fully during your consultation.

-Frequently Asked Questions – Arm Lift (Brachioplasty)
+Arm Lift Surgery (Brachioplasty) FAQ